ibm-cloud-docs/security-compliance/credentials.md

 6. Enter the criteria that you want to use.

   Criteria specifies the conditions for when a credential can be used.
 For example, for a specific VPC, a specific IP, or a set of IP ranges.

+  If you enable a control that measures a specific number of days, it is monitored by using Activity Tracker.
+You must create a new credential using Activity Tracker's GUID and Service_key as the username and password.
+Then, map the credential to a specific collector by using the format AT=<resource_guid>.
+  {: note}

 7. Select the credentials that you want to use.
 8. Optional: Select a **Proxy**.
 9. Click the check mark icon to add the credential to the scope.
 Repeat steps 6 - 10 until you add all your needed credentials.